 I can only imagine they knew some very good songs…

 I returned my thoughts to my boots, and walked back around the cove.

-Tips for Italy Walking
+Practical Tips for Walking the Amalfi Coast

 One of the joys of the routes is getting away from it all.
 That, of course, means you need to bring some of it all with you – things like water, snacks, basic first aid & sunglasses.
 You’ll pass through beautiful hamlets – but many places don’t accept cards so do make sure you have some cash before you set out.

 You can either carry a picnic and trail mix with you – or stop off for a three course dinner with wine on most days (check the itinerary first.)
 Just remember that it’s hot and hard work walking and (whoever thought I’d end up being a killjoy?) it may be better to save the wining and dining until dinner.